ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 Most [operators][] will propagate interruption immediately, but there are some exceptions.
-For example, the [flattening operators][flatten] will ignore `Interrupted` events that occur on the _inner_ producers, since the cancellation of an inner operation should not necessarily cancel the larger unit of work.
+For example, the [flattening operators][flatten] will ignore `interrupted` events that occur on the _inner_ producers, since the cancellation of an inner operation should not necessarily cancel the larger unit of work.

-RAC will automatically send an `Interrupted` event upon [disposal][Disposables], but it can also be sent manually if necessary.
+ReactiveSwift will automatically send an `interrupted` event upon [disposal][Disposables], but it can also be sent manually if necessary.
 Additionally, [custom operators](#implementing-new-operators) must make sure to forward interruption events to the observer.

 #### Events are serial

-RAC guarantees that all events upon a stream will arrive serially.
+ReactiveSwift guarantees that all events upon a stream will arrive serially.
 In other words, it’s impossible for the observer of a signal or producer to receive multiple `Event`s concurrently, even if the events are sent on multiple threads simultaneously.